Shi.E.L.D. Services selects Spinergie for digitized bulk solutions

 Guglielmo Tersavi, Operations Director at Shi.E.L.D.
 Services commented:

-“In the bulk logistics industry our industry, operational efficiency is absolutely critical to avoid demurrage fees.
-As we were looking for the right solution, Spinergie stood out from other service providers, thanks to its intuitive interface design and its very strong analytic capabilities which ensure we have most reliable data and significant savings in terms of time and cost.”
+“In the bulk logistics industry, operational efficiency is absolutely critical to avoid demurrage.
+As we were looking for the right solution, Spinergie stood out from other service providers,thanks to its intuitive interface design and its very strong analytic capabilities which ensured that we have most reliable data and significant savings in terms of time and cost.”

 By harnessing the power of Spinergie’s cutting-edge Smart Fleet Management solution, Shi.E.L.D.
 Services can provide clients with improved productivity and a reduction in emissions.